Ipoh Itinerary 2023: The Perfect Itinerary For 1 – 3 Days

 Recent investment into Ipoh has led to not only a revitalised Old Town but a regeneration of its Malaysian-Chinese cuisine and culture… and our top reason to visit Ipoh is without a doubt to sample the food, with Lonely Planet calling it the “lesser known food capital” of Malaysia.
 Spoilt for choice, it’s a foodie’s delight, with local restaurants, hawker stalls and expansive food courts offering mouth-watering fare at great prices!

-If you’ve come in search of adventure, you won’t be disappointed with white-water rafting on the Kampar River or spelunking at West Malaysia’s most extensive cave network, Tempurung Cave.
-Finally, for all those young-at-hearts, head to the Sunway Lost World of Tambun for a full day of thrills, action, animal encounters, hot springs and water rides… more than enough to keep you busy!
+Finally, for all those young-at-hearts, head to the Sunway Lost World of Tambun for a full day of thrills, action, animal encounters, hot springs and water rides… More than enough to keep you busy!

 Below, you will find the ultimate Ipoh travel itinerary!
 We walk you through options whether you want an Ipoh day trip itinerary, an Ipoh 2 day trip itinerary or an Ipoh 3 days 2 nights itinerary.